An educational overview of small residential settings designed for adults with limited independence.

 Supportive residential homes—often called group homes or residential care homes—are

-These homes focus on stability, supervision, and daily structure rather than amenities.
+These homes focus on stability, supervision, and daily structure.

 Who supportive residential homes are designed for